 - 1. Provide high-quality curriculum and instruction to enable children to meet state academic achievement standards. - 2.
 Regularly communicate with parents on their child's progress. - 3.
-Provide a safe, positive, and healthy learning environment for the children. - 4.
+Promote active family engagement through opportunities to participate in their student's education throughout the year. - 4.
+Provide a safe, positive, and healthy learning environment for the children. - 5.
 Demonstrate professional behavior and positive attitude.